giovannialberto/giovannialberto/README.md

 - ⚡ Fun fact: ...
 -->

-Hello there!
-My name is Giovanni.

-I'm a nerd 🤓 who likes building products that people use.
+My name is Giovanni, I'm a nerd from Italy 🇮🇹 who loves building stuff.

-I'm passionate about cybersecurity and AI. 🤖
+I'm passionate about physics, cybersecurity and AI. 🤖

-I founded [Twenty Watts](https://github.com/twenty-watts) and serve as Chief Product Officer at [Exein](https://github.com/Exein-io). 🚀
+I am the Chief Product Officer at [Exein](https://github.com/Exein-io) and founder of [Twenty Watts](https://github.com/twenty-watts). 🚀